JeffSmith-ok/Stock_Project/README.md

 ## Technologies

-This was developed with Anaconda, which includes Pandas, Matplotlib and Jupyter_Lab and the in additon Holoviews and Vectorbt.
+This was developed with Anaconda, which includes Pandas, Matplotlib and Jupyter_Lab and in addition Holoviews and Vectorbt.
 We created it in a development environment running Python 3.7.13.

 ---